College Credit/Scholarships

 Do homeschool students qualify for South Carolina college scholarships?

 Yes!
 Homeschoolers are eligible for the same state scholarships for which public or private school students qualify.
-You can find details on the Palmetto Fellows Scholoarship, LIFE Scholarship, HOPE Scholarship and others at the South Carolina Commission of Higher Education.
+You can find details on the Palmetto Fellows Scholarship, LIFE Scholarship, HOPE Scholarship and others at the South Carolina Commission of Higher Education.

 Class Ranking Policy